- A good work-life balance

-It can be easy to normalise working long hours or being under an extreme amount of stress, especially if we’ve been doing it for a long time or all our colleagues are in the same boat.
+It can be easy to normalise working long hours or being under extreme stress, especially if we’ve been doing it for a long time or all our colleagues are in the same boat.
 Our assumptions and habits around work can become deep-rooted unless we take a step back once in a while.

 - Pause.
 Ask yourself: what’s currently causing me stress or unhappiness?
 How is that affecting my work and personal life?
 What am I prioritising?
 What am I losing out on?
-We often don’t take the time to reflect on work until there’s a major life event such as the birth of a child or the loss of someone close to us.
-But just pausing and thinking about your priorities can help you discover whether the way you’re living and working is right for you.
+We often don’t take the time to reflect on work until there’s a major life event, such as the birth of a child or the loss of someone close to us.
+But just pausing and thinking about your priorities can help you discover whether the way you’re living and working is right for you

 - Pay attention to your feelings.
 Now you’re more aware of your current situation, how does it make you feel?
-Are you fulfilled and happy, or angry and resentful?
-Being aware of your feelings can help you decide which changes you want to make.
+Are you fulfilled and happy or angry and resentful?
+Being aware of your feelings can help you decide which changes you want to make

 - Reprioritise.
 Think about what needs to change.
-For example, you might want to ask yourself if working long hours is worth losing out on family time, or whether working weekends is worth losing out on your social life.
+For example, you might want to ask yourself if working long hours is worth losing out on family time or whether working weekends is worth losing out on your social life

 - Consider your alternatives.
 Is there anything at work you can change to meet your new priorities?

 - Make changes.
-Maybe that’s asking for flexible hours, making sure you use all your annual leave or not checking your emails at the weekend, for example.
+Maybe that’s asking for flexible hours, making sure you use all your annual leave or not checking your emails at the weekend, for example

 There are steps you can take to improve your work-life balance.